waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Principles & Lessons Learned
 - **Triage & Prioritize:** Critical needs (like healing) ALWAYS come before routine admin.
 - **Progression over Perfection:** The critical path is key.
 Don't get bogged down if the main objective is elsewhere.
 - **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it, and if it fails, immediately pivot.
 Do not repeat failed actions.
+My failure on the Eevee puzzle (wasting dozens of turns) is a key example.
+If 2-3 distinct hypotheses fail, abandon the objective.
 - **Consult WKG & Agents for Route Planning:** Before any multi-map journey, use the `multi_map_route_planner_agent` and consult the WKG to verify connectivity.
 Do not assume 'shortcuts' work as expected.
 - **Trust Agent Output:** When an agent (especially `pathfinder_agent`) reports "no path found," trust it.
 Re-evaluate my understanding of the map instead of repeating the failed request.
 - **Mark Everything & Use Your Markers:** Diligently mark key locations and trust the warnings you set for yourself.